 Students should also be aware that as a recipient of financial assistance, they must comply with the Satisfactory Academic Progress (SAP) Policy.
-By withdrawing, a student, you may not be eligible for financial assistance from UMHB in the future, because you did not complete a specified number of credit hours for which aid was disbursed.
+By withdrawing, a student, may not be eligible for financial assistance from UMHB in the future, due to not completing a specified number of credit hours for which aid was disbursed.